 ☐ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.:

-3) Filing Party: Stephen Nieman, Richard D. Foley, Terry K. Dayton, Carl L. Olson, William B. Davidge and Aaron C. Kreps and for the 2008 CHALLENGERS
+3) Filing Party: Stephen Nieman, Richard D. Foley, Terry K. Dayton, Carl L. Olson, William B. Davidge and Aaron C. Kreps

 4) Date Filed: